QuickBooks Blog

 6. Calculate your tax

-Now, it’s time to calculate your tax liability.
-First, you’ll need your taxable income, which is your adjusted gross income minus standard or itemized deductions.
+Now, it's time to calculate your tax liability.
+To do this accurately, you'll first need to determine your taxable income.
+This is found by subtracting either your standard or itemized deductions from your adjusted gross income.

 An illustration of the must-know formulas for Form 1040, such as for calculating taxable income and your tax liability.

-The tax liability is the amount of tax you owe minus tax credits and tax withholdings.
-Tax credits can include items like the child tax credit, while withholdings include taxes you had withheld during the year.
+4. Subtract credits and withholdings: Your final tax liability is the amount of tax you owe minus any tax credits and tax withholdings.

 While Form 1040 instructions include tax tables for calculating your tax liability, using tax software can help you automatically calculate this.